tunks/scala-scratchpad/category-theory/README.md

 }
 ```

-Example: the function `add4` takes four integers that have been parsed from strings and sums them
+Example: the function `add4` takes four integers that have been parsed from strings, and sums them

 ```scala
 implicit def listSemigroup[A](as: List[A]) = new ListSemigroup(as)